What is Science?

 - Britannica: Science is "any system of knowledge that is concerned with the physical world and its phenomena and that entails unbiased observations and systematic experimentation.
 In general, a science involves a pursuit of knowledge covering general truths or the operations of fundamental laws."

-- Egnor: "Science is the systematic study of natural effects according to their causes."
+- Egnor: "Science is the organized study of nature according to its causes."

 I like the one by Michael Crichton because real science compares theory with the evidence!